|Maintainer(s)||University of Münster|

 Create OAuth 2 Issuer

 You need to configure Moodle so that it knows how to talk to your ownCloud server.
 For this, a so-called OAuth 2 issuer has to be registered in the admin menu Site administration ► Server ► OAuth 2 services.
 There, select Create custom service.
 Choose the name freely; it will only be shown to you.
 Enter ClientID and Secret from the ownCloud settings of Add Moodle as a client to ownCloud.
-Enable the "Authenticate token requests via HTTP headers" checkbox.
+Enable the "Authenticate token requests via HTTP headers" checkbox (if present).
 As Service base URL, enter the full URL to your ownCloud installation, including a custom port (if any).
 For example, if the ownCloud installation is at https://owncloud.example.com:8000/oc/, then this is the base URL.
 Ignore the other settings and click Save changes.
 Afterwards, your issuer is listed in a table.
 There, click Configure endpoints to configure the services that we want to use, as ownCloud does not support auto discovery.
 For the ownCloud Repository plugin four endpoints have to be registered that are ownCloud-specific:

 |Endpoint name||Endpoint URL|